The following are page-level on-site optimization strategies, part of our 101 ways to improve SEO.

 Google also pays attention to how often you update the content of your site and how significant those updates are.
 For example, if you rewrite the entirety of your homepage with information about your latest products, that registers as more significant than only changing a few words around every few years.
 It takes extra work to consistently keep your site updated, but it will help you not only earn more authority, but keep your users up to speed as well.

-Every content marketing strategy should have a place for multimedia content.
-Visual content, like images and videos, are naturally more engaging than written content because they require less focus for comprehension and indulge us in our h2est and most important physical sense.
+Every content marketing on page SEO strategy should have a place for multimedia content.
+Visual content, like image or image optimization and videos, is naturally more engaging than written content because they require less focus for comprehension and indulge us in our h2est and most important physical sense.
 Make sure all of your posts have at least one visual element in them—even if it’s just a simple doodle or a photo of what you’re doing.
 It will increase the authority of your content and provide peripheral ranking benefits.

 I referenced this briefly in bullet #40, but it’s worth revisiting in more detail here.
 This is a subject that’s been hotly debated over the years, but the most recent data seems to suggest that organic click-through rates (the percentage of people who see your entry in SERPs and click through to your site) does have a direct and significant bearing on the ranking of your site.
 For example, if you have higher-than-average CTRs, you’ll have a tendency to move higher in rankings; still, this is hard to measure because of the correlation between ranking and CTRs.
 Still, optimizing for higher CTRs is sure to be a benefit to you even if they didn’t have an impact on domain authority, so do what you can to encourage more people to click through to your pages with compelling, unique language.
 You can affect your CTR in search results by testing your title tags and meta description tags for each of your pages.